 - You must have left a review (positive or negative) of the Tradesperson on the Checkatrade website within 30 days of the Sub-Standard work either being undertaken or the works having been completed.

 - The Claim must be made within 12 months of the Sub-Standard Work being undertaken.

-- A maximum of one Claim per Household per year can be made under the Checkatrade Guarantee.
-A full year must have passed since any previous Claim has either been paid out to your Household or has been rejected.
+- A maximum of one Claim per Household per 12 months can be made under the Checkatrade guarantee.
+A full 12 months must have passed since any previous Claim has either been paid out to your Household or has been rejected.

 Step 1 - Contact the Tradesperson who carried out the Sub-Standard Work to go through any concerns.

 - Explain your concerns and the reasons you are not happy.

 - Discuss what actions can be undertaken to rectify the situation.